notothetalkingball/notouch/README.md

 # Welcome to NOTOUCH!

 Hi!
 Welcome to NOTOUCH!
-NOTOUCH is a UI interface made by Noto 💭
+**NOTOUCH is a UI interface for TouchDesigner** made by Noto 💭
 It lets you quickly and easily create your own UI layout to control your TouchDesigner projects.
 You can use it with a mouse, but it’s even easier if you use a touchscreen.

-NOTOUCH isn’t about “don’t touch” it’s just NOTO + TOUCH
+*NOTOUCH isn’t about “don’t touch” it’s just NOTO + TOUCH
-So feel free to touch it as much as you want!
+So feel free to touch it as much as you want!*

 ## Download